skip navigation

 All information submitted for each team or player are kept in the League’s office – not circulated to meet hosts – please do not turn them in to anyone at the host community.
 If you have questions, please contact Jen Myer, who is handling roster, Liability Waiver/Concussion Agreements, at jen@gnbl.org.
 Failure to comply with these rules by not returning completed rosters or failing to complete online submission of Liability Waivers/Concussion Agreements could result in the loss of meets this year or exclusion from League play next season.
 Liability Waivers/Concussion Agreements must be submitted each season for each player and each coach.

 Three Point Arc.
 If a host is using a playing surface without a permanent 3-point arc line, the host must put down tape showing where the line should be.
 The tape need not be in a solid line; the line may be dotted.
-As the tape gets torn up during the course of the meet, the host must replace that tape.
+As the tape gets torn up during the meet, the host must replace that tape.

 Center and Side Lines.
 Some gymnasiums, when divided for cross-court play, do not have well-marked center lines.
 Where the center line is not obvious, the host must lay a solid piece of tape across each such court, so the center line is obvious for purposes of assisting the referees in making the over and back, and 10 second, calls.

 Likewise, when some gymnasiums are divided for cross-court play, player benches are positioned so that the legs of chairs, players and coaches extend over the side court line.
-In these cases, for safety reasons, the benches should either be moved end court, or a modified sideline must be laid with a solid piece of tape in front of the benches so that no part of the benches or coaches'/players' legs extend on to the court of play.
+In these cases, the benches should either be moved end court, or a modified sideline must be laid with a solid piece of tape in front of the benches so that no part of the benches or coaches'/players' legs extend on to the court of play.

 Game Rules